PuddyClub/Discord-ASync-Server/README.md

 memoryChecker.interval - Interval time to send the application's memory usage update.
 Setting a null value will disable the functionality.

 memoryChecker.historyLimit - Limit of memory logging.
-Set 0 to disable.
+Setting a null value will disable the functionality.

 ### localhost (String)
 Localhost domain that will be used in your server test.